folio-org/stripes-experiments/stripes-connect/api.md

   addressed to maintain the resource.

 * `headers`: A JavaScript object containing HTTP headers: the keys are the header names and the values are their content.
-XXX in the present code, `headers` contains a map of HTTP verbs to sets of
+(XXX In the present code, `headers` contains a map of HTTP verbs to sets of
-  headers: is that how we plan to keep this, or will it change?
+  headers: is that how we plan to keep this, or will it change?)

 * `records`: The name of the key in the returned JSON that contains the records.
 Typically the JSON response from a web service is not